-The Good Samaritan Order does not shield long term care facilities from liability main
+The Good Samaritan Order does not shield long-term care facilities from liability

 There’s a lot of misconception that Governor Ducey’s Executive Order 2020-7 The Good Samaritan Order shields long-term care facilities from liability arising out of the Covid-19 pandemic.